 - Anne Hardy born 1970

-Working in her studio, Hardy builds the spaces depicted in her photographs over many months, using mostly found objects.
+Working in her studio, Hardy builds the spaces depicted in photographs such as Cipher and Untitled VI over many months, using mostly found objects.
 The result of a labour-intensive process that involves building the structure of a space, then developing the interior details over time, Hardy’s rooms are constructed with the frame of a photographic lens in mind.
 When completed, the fabricated spaces are photographed and the structures themselves discarded.
-Hardy’s dense, enigmatic interiors become spaces the viewer can only explore with the imagination, although since 2013, in works such as Liquid Landscape 2019 (Tate T15919), she has also exhibited her constructed environments as ‘field’ works for viewers to enter into and navigate physically.
-The critic Helen Chang has described the speculation that Hardy’s photographed settings generate in the viewer:
+Hardy’s dense, enigmatic interiors become spaces the viewer can only explore with the imagination.
+The critic Helen Chang has described the speculation they generate in the viewer:

 While devoid of people, as well as any clear identifiable purpose, they are full of objects that yield myriad narratives, as fantastical as they are forensically futile.
 The possible inhabitants of these spaces are momentarily away, or perhaps have deserted the place altogether: a costume-party-goer leaves a mask hanging on the door, karaoke lounge singers are waiting to sing, gymnasts are out celebrating a win.
 Their traces and detritus are arranged meticulously, to the point of disbelief, so painterly is their composition.

 (Helen Chang, ‘Anne Hardy’, Frieze magazine, no.151, November–December 2012, https://frieze.com/article/anne-hardy, accessed 17 October 2019.)

 In his essay ‘Two-dimensional Sculpture’, the curator Francesco Manacorda discussed how Hardy’s work involves a complex navigation through the conventions of signification in photography, painting and sculpture.
 He wrote: